notxcain/aecor/README.md

 }
 ```

-Then you define a correlation function, entity name and a value provided by correlation function form unique primary key for aggregate
+Then you define a correlation function, entity name and a value provided by correlation function form unique primary key for aggregate.
 It should not be changed in the future, at least without prior event migration.

 ```scala